Technology and access

 In an effort to improve access to essential investigative tools, we are providing the network through which any member country that is equipped with IBIS® will be able to share and compare ballistic data.

 IBIS captures digital images of the unique microscopic markings that are found on fired bullets and cartridge cases.
 An electronic signature is extracted from each image and is compared against the database of previously entered images.

 The system provides potential matches (hits) that may link two or more crimes or a suspect’s gun to prior crime(s), thus allowing forensic experts to give police more timely information that can be used to help solve and prevent crimes.

-Countries using IBIS have generated more than 60,000 matches worldwide which, in turn, have linked some 120,000 gun-related crimes by providing police with crime-solving leads which would not have been attainable through other means.
+Countries using IBIS on a national level have generated more than 60,000 matches in total.
+These, in turn, have linked some 120,000 gun-related crimes by providing police with crime-solving leads which would not have been attainable through other means.

 Access for non-IBIN members

 Law enforcement agencies from non-IBIN member countries can benefit from IBIN’s international ballistics database.
 In order to utilize this database, you will need to contact the INTERPOL National Central Bureau in your country for assistance.

 For test fires, simply follow the steps outlined in the IBIN Handbook (pages 12 to 14) which will walk you through the process.

 For evidence, you will first need to follow the steps for double-casting resin replicas (pages 61 to 91) of your exhibits as described in the IBIN Handbook before following the same process outlined for test fires above.